Three Little Chickpeas

 More Vegan Appetizer Recipes

-• Baked tofu nuggets on a white plate.
+• Tofu nuggets on a white plate with vegan honey mustard.

 • Vegan avocado crema in a bowl with limes and an avocado to the side.